HOW TO BE A DOG WALKER

 Now, there’s more to think about in a business name than you might think.
 If you plan on just being a one-man pet service like I am then a more personal business name would probably suit you best as it is a very personal service.
-Although my business is called “Bishopton dog walking services” I’m know locally as Jamie the dog walker and people recommend me using that term, so if for some reason I needed to start all over again then that would could be a suitable business name for me.
+I’m know locally as Jamie the dog walker and people recommend me using that term, so if for some reason I needed to start all over again then that would could be a suitable business name for me as well as the one I use now.
 Another aspect to consider is there is also quite a good benefit for using your location in your name like I do as it makes it much easier to rank in Google searches.
-Anyone searching for a “Bishopton dog walker” or “Bishopton dog walking” is gonna find me right at the top.
-In fact in around 2011-2012 if you searched for those phrases in Google my business took up the whole page and beyond and that’s because every directory (like Yell.com) that I had my business listing on, appeared on page 1, pushing every other dog walking service completely onto other pages.
+In fact in around 2011-2012 if you searched for a dog walker adding my area to the search in Google my business took up the whole page and beyond and that’s because every directory (like Yell.com) that I had my business listing on, appeared on page 1, pushing every other dog walking service completely onto other pages.
 But now I only appear once, like most others do, with maybe my Facebook page listing.
 Google has changed a lot since those days and they keep tweaking their algorithms to improve user experience, so there is a chance using your location in your business name might become redundant in helping you rank in the near future or become only a tiny ranking factor.

 If I planned to start a pet business and had ambitions to hire lots of helpers as it grew then calling my business “Jamie’s dog walking” doesn’t make much sense, nor does it if I plan to offer lots of pet services, like cat visits and small animal boarding.
 So for those with big ambitions and plans of hiring staff then a less personal, more inclusive name is better.
 For example if I was starting again and wanted staff, a business name like “Bishopton Pet Nannies” would make sense.
 It includes the location, the term “pet” rather than just “dog” but also includes the plural “Nannies” letting people know there is more that just me working there.
 Since pet care can be so personal, some people wont use the staff hiring pet businesses.
 They want to choose their pet person and have just them and no one else.
 Also those that do hire staff struggle to keep them for long, it pays pretty poor, isn’t as fun as it sounds, yet it appeals to so many that they never have trouble getting new staff.